 Intersecting the Arts and Sciences

-Born in 1981 to an architect and scientist in East Germany, Chris Rayn has developed a rich background in both the visual arts and natural sciences.
-The rare gift of looking beyond the limits of each discipline, and bridging them, have brought him to create works of art that work on many levels: visual, societal, psychological, philosophical as well as personal.
+Born to an architect and a scientist, Chris Rayn has developed a rich background in both the visual arts and natural sciences.
+The rare gift of looking beyond the limits of each discipline, and bridging them, have brought him to create works of art that work on many levels: visual, societal, psychological, philosophical as well as autobiographical.
 In his projects, Chris Rayn utilizes both his exceptional understanding of aesthetics and an analytical thinking that encompasses a broad spectrum of fields, focusing on a complex visual language as well as deep meaning and relevance.

 A Life Shaped By Transformation

-Grown up in the 1980s on the other side of the Iron Curtain, the lessons drawn from the fall of the Berlin Wall and the life-altering change of entire societies and belief systems overnight have become a marked part of Chris Rayn's identity and steered his artistic interest to transitory and transformative processes - change happening naturally vs. change driven by people -, and the existential questions arising from them: what shapes us as human beings naturally and through our environment?
+Having grown up during the Cold War on the other side of the Iron Curtain, the lessons drawn from the fall of the Eastern Block and the life-altering change of entire societies and belief systems overnight have become a marked part of Chris Rayn’s identity and steered his artistic interest to transitory and transformative processes – change happening naturally vs. change driven by people -, and the existential questions arising from them: what shapes us as human beings naturally and through our environment?
 How much of what we perceive is real or a figment of our interpretative, reality-creating mind?
 Can we overcome our nature, and should we?

 China – Microcosm of Global Contemporary Issues